By: Laura Brenden July 16, 2019

 Invest at work.
 You may be able to start by investing through an employer-sponsored retirement plan.
 Many companies offer 401(k) plans that enable their employees to invest a certain portion of their paychecks each pay period.
 Typically, 401(k) contributions are automatically withdrawn from your salary each pay day and deposited in your account.
 A traditional 401(k) is funded with pre-tax contributions, which typically lowers your current year’s taxable income, but your withdrawals in retirement would be taxed.
 Some employers even match your contribution – or a portion of your contribution – making the 401(k) a popular option.
 (See: The Power of Pairing Your 401(k) with a Roth IRA)

 If you work for yourself or own your own small business, there are other ways to start building your nest egg with a tax-deferred retirement plan, including a “Simplified Employee Pension Plan” (SEP) that may allow you to contribute thousands of dollars each year to a tax-deferred account.
-(See: If You’re Self-Employed You Can Still Benefit from a Tax-Differed Retirement Plan)
+(See: If You’re Self-Employed You Can Still Benefit from a Tax-Deferred Retirement Plan)

-Mutual Funds.
+Mutual funds.
 You don’t need to limit your investments to tax-advantaged retirement accounts.
 You can also invest directly in mutual funds in a taxable account, which gives you greater access to your funds in the decades before you retire.

-One of the primary benefit of mutual funds is diversification: they allow you simultaneous access to many individual investments, which can include stocks, bonds and other market-based investments.
+One of the primary benefits of mutual funds is diversification: they allow you simultaneous access to many individual investments, which can include stocks, bonds and other market-based investments.
 Because of their diversification, investing through mutual funds is generally considered less risky than investing in stocks or bonds individually, as the risk that any one investment will perform poorly is tempered by the likelihood that others in the fund’s portfolio may perform better.
 However, diversification does not eliminate all risk.

 Thrivent Mutual Funds offers more than 20 mutual funds that give investors the opportunity to participate in the stock or bond markets with the convenience of broad diversification and professional management.
-Thrivent Mutual Funds offers several asset allocation funds that invest in a combination of stocks, bonds and other investment, diversifying your investment even further.
+Thrivent Mutual Funds offers several asset allocation funds that invest in a combination of stocks, bonds and other investments, diversifying your investment even further.
 (See: Asset Allocation Funds Can Help Tame Volatility)

 Open an IRA.
 Another option would be an IRA, or Individual Retirement Account.
-There are two main types: a Roth IRA, which offers tax-free growth and typically provide tax-free distributions after age 59 ½, and a traditional IRA, which offers a potential tax deduction for contributions along with tax-deferred growth.
+There are two main types: a Roth IRA, which offers tax-free growth and typically provides tax-free distributions after age 59 ½, and a traditional IRA, which offers a potential tax deduction for contributions along with tax-deferred growth.
 (See: Traditional IRA versus Roth IRA: Which is Right for You?)

-Start Small.
+Start small.
 It shouldn’t take a lot of sacrifice to come up with an extra $50 per month.
 It may mean fixing more meals at home or cutting back a little on your social schedule, but if you can get started at $50 a month, ultimately you may be able to gradually increase your contribution to a higher level.
 (See: How to Scrounge up $50 a Month for Your Investment Plan)

 You can start with an investment plan of as little as $50 a month through the Thrivent Mutual Funds automatic purchase plan.
 (The $50 starting amount is available only when setting up a $50-per-month (minimum) recurring or automatic purchase plan.)